chanzuckerberg/sci-components/README.md

 }
 ```

-5. Tailwind - Tailwind compliant configuration for the `defaultTheme` to use if your app uses TailwindA
+5. Tailwind - Tailwind compliant configuration for the `defaultTheme` to use if your app uses Tailwind

 First you need to import the SDS config into your application's Tailwind config: